 I am an independent book editor based in Los Angeles, I also represent novelist Katie Delahanty through the Bent Agency.
 Please visit my publishing profile at Publishers Marketplace here.

 Previously, I spent twelve years in the New York City book world with HarperCollins Publishers where I was most recently a Senior Editor acquiring for imprints William Morrow and Harper Perennial.
 Books that I acquired and published include: Willy Vlautin’s The Motel Life, Northline, and Lean on Pete; Marjorie Hart’s Summer at Tiffany; Daniel James Brown’s The Indifferent Stars Above and Under a Flaming Sky (reprint); Sara James and Ginger Mauney’s The Best of Friends; Catherine Hanrahan’s Lost Girls and Love Hotels, Jennifer Sey’s Chalked Up; Marina Palmer’s Kiss and Tango; Sarah Hall’s Daughters of the North and How to Paint a Dead Man; Lola Jaye’s By The Time You Read This; and Michael Zadoorian’s The Leisure Seeker, amongst others.
-A 1997 graduate of Colgate University, I was also a member of the annual faculty of the Colgate Writers’ Conference from 2006-2010.
-Additionally, I have been guest faculty or a speaker at the following programs dedicated to writers:
+A 1997 graduate of Colgate University, I was a member of the annual faculty of the Colgate Writers’ Conference from 2006-2010 and guest faculty for the fall 2009 session of Colgate’s Living Writers course.
+I have been guest faculty or a speaker at the following programs dedicated to writers:

 2015, 2010, 2009, 2008, 2007, 2006: SDSU Writers’ Conference

 2009: James River Writers’ Conference

 2009: Colgate University’s “Living Writers” course

 2005, 2006: Algonkian and New York Writers’ Workshop